What does someone mean when they say “basic estate plan”? What documents are included? And why are they important?

 There are four key documents included in a basic estate plan: the Last Will and Testament, the Financial Power of Attorney, the Healthcare Power of Attorney, and the Healthcare Directive (also called a Living Will).

-Over the next several weeks, I will be writing a series of posts on the basics of estate planning.
-Most people have little knowledge of what all is involved in estate planning, other than a basic will, so I will be giving an introduction to each document involved under the umbrella of an “estate plan”, and explaining why each of them are important.
+Most people have little knowledge of what all is involved in estate planning, other than a basic will, so I'd like to give an introduction to each document involved under the umbrella of an “estate plan”, and explaining why each of them are important.

 I will be beginning with the most basic and well-known document in any estate plan, the Last Will and Testament, commonly known as the Will.